 How Hydrosols Are Made

-Hydrosols are created during the same process used to produce essential oils.
+Hydrosols are created during the steam distillation process used to produce essential oils.

 To extract essential oils via steam distillation, various botanicals are placed along with water in specially designed steam distill equipment and heated under pressure.